 ONE THING LEADS TO ANOTHER

 “This led to a short film that eventually led to freelance work as a shooter/writer/director, a full time job as the production person for DePaul University, and my own company called Ironknee Productions.
 I left the industry about 6 years ago and have had success as a singer/songwriter in Chicago.
 No money was ever made from those first 2 pieces.
 However, they spawned a love for film making which led to many jobs and amazing experiences.”

 Ironknee Productions ended up working for major universities and corporations.
 My wife and I ran it together.
 We interviewed Stan Lee for Variety.com, filmed for NASA, and traveled all over the US filming a series called, Beyond The Book for Copyright Clearance Center which aired on BookTV in Canada.
-When I was offered full time work as a singer it allowed me to work in music which is another field I’m passionate about.
+When you work in the filmmaking industry, you begin to realise how much of a part copyright can play in video production.
+Copyright can potentially have some serious financial effects on your production, which is why being insured is always a great idea.
+Apparently, LaPlaya has the best errors and omissions insurance in the industry, so it may be worth checking them out so that you’re covered when it comes to copyright law.
+Anyway, when I was offered full time work as a singer it allowed me to work in music which is another field I’m passionate about.
 This was also very consistent work.
 The video production world was not.

 About a year ago I had a small part in an indie film Victims of Circumstance.
 I was used in a quick fight scene and was immediately itching to bring Jim Blade back.
 This itch turned into a realistic goal after I took a walk with my youngest brother who was a fan of my old pieces.
 He convinced me by highlighting all of the advantages of making a Jim Blade film with today’s technology.
 I was sold.
 I wrote a short script and suddenly Jim Blade was alive again.